jazzband/django-push-notifications/README.rst

 Sending messages
 ----------------
-FCM and APNS services have slightly different semantics.
+FCM/GCM and APNS services have slightly different semantics.
 The app tries to offer a common interface for both when using the models.

 .. code-block:: python